Fiplana/QlikLdapLogin/README.md

 ![](https://github.com/InformDataLab/.github/blob/main/images/QlikLdapLogin60Fps.gif)

 # Installation (Windows)
 Be sure that Node.js is installed on the Host that should run this service.
 You can download Node.js here: https://nodejs.org/en/ (we reccomand the LTS version).
-After installing node you can execute the install.bat, which will install the service as a windows service.
+After installing node you can execute the ./install/install_windows.bat, which will install the service as a windows service.

 # Installation (Linux)

 # Service configuration
 To configure the service you must provide a ".env" file.
-After executing the installation you should rename the "sample.env" file to ".env".
+After executing the installation you should rename the "sample.env" file to "./.env".
 Than you can configure the following parameters in it:
 | Variable                 | Description                                                                                                                                                             | Default Value                                              |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|
 | LDAP_HOST                | Name of the LDAP server                                                                                                                                                 | ldap.example.org                                           |